Estimated reading time: 5 minutes

 Your school likely offers job placement resources, so take advantage of those!
 Don’t just think hospital.
 You can find medical assistant jobs in many medical offices, including those of podiatrists and chiropractors.

 Once you’ve located jobs you’re interested in and qualified for, send in your application and begin preparing for your potential interview.
 Don’t just wing it.
 Seek out interview-taking guidance if need be, and consider potential questions and how you’d answer them.

 Be kind, courteous, and professional, and show them what you’re made of!

 How to Become a Medical Assistant: A Summary

 Now you know how to become a medical assistant.
 We weren’t pulling your leg; it really is simple!
 Follow these five tips, and you’ll be on your way in no time.

 Get your high school diploma, then find a doctor to train you, or enroll in professional training.
 Don’t fret if you missed out on a high school diploma.
 You can also take the GED.

-And don’t worry if you haven’t been in school for a while.
+And don’t worry if you haven’t been to school for a while.
 Medical assistant programs are short and will get you to a new career quickly.

-Soon you’ll be enjoying a nice salary, and probably some benefits to go with it, all while doing a job that you enjoy.
+Soon you’ll be enjoying a nice salary, and probably some benefits to going with it, all while doing a job that you enjoy.

 And you’ll be doing work that helps other people, too.
 You don’t get much better than that!